agocorona/hplayground/README.md

     >haste-inst install hplayground

+It will install `haste-perch` also

 compile

     >cd src
     >hastec Main.hs --output-html

-hastec uses ghc internally so you can expect ordinary ghc error messages in your development.
+`hastec` uses ghc internally so you can expect ordinary ghc error messages in your development.

 Browse the Main.html file.
 In windows simply execute it in the command line: